sjofna/GitHubifycode/User_guide_edited.md

 The parameters used are based the [model developer's](https://code.usgs.gov/ghsc/lhp/soil_depth) recommended values for the most similar climate, geology and vegetation to the sample target area.
 This values may need to be altered to fit the location being computed.

 C<sub>0</sub> represents the background thickness soil thickness, or average soil depth within an area.
 This value is equal to the y-intercept in the linear regression.
-C<sub>0</sub> was calculated using the formula presented in the [Patton et al.](https://www.nature.com/articles/s41467-018-05743-y) paper where average soil thickness \bar{h} can be derived from the general equation
+C<sub>0</sub> was calculated using the formula presented in the [Patton et al.](https://www.nature.com/articles/s41467-018-05743-y) paper where average soil thickness $\bar{h}$ can be derived from the general equation

 $${h = (\frac{\mathrm \bigtriangleup h}{\mathrm \bigtriangleup C }) C + \bar{h}}$$